CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-10-13-grokking-on-ruby-objects-in-methods.markdown

 In other words, when passed by value, the original parameter passed into the method is not changed, whereas when passing by reference, the original object may actually be changed.

-## Object Modifications in Ruby Methods
+## Object Behavior in Ruby Methods

 Ruby is powerful in that it is a dynamically typed language which is good for duck-typing and meta-programming.
 This means that you (1) don't have to explicitly define variable types or (2) distinguish between value / reference parameters.